pwa-builder/pwabuilder-manifest-finder/Readme.md

 - https://pwabuilder-manifest-finder.azurewebsites.net/api/findmanifest?url=https://webboard.app

-You may optionally supply a verbose=1 flag in the URL to return verbose error information.
+You may optionally supply a ?verbose=1 query string in the URL to return additional error information.

 The response will be a JSON object containing: